-In Victoria, there are no laws that directly cover pets in tenancies or residencies.
+In Victoria, there are no laws that directly cover pets in rented homes.
 However, it is possible to include a clause that bans pets in a lease.
 A prospective tenant could accept, reject or negotiate such a clause.

-If a tenant or resident has a pet or intends to get one, they should get permission from the landlord or owner and include the permission as a term of the tenancy before moving in.
+If you have a pet or intend to get one during the tenancy, you should get permission from the landlord or owner and include the permission as a term of the lease before moving in.

-However, a landlord or owner cannot serve a tenant or resident with a Notice for breach of duty simply for breaking a ‘no pets’ clause in a tenancy agreement, if there has not been damage or nuisance.
+However, a landlord or owner cannot give you a Notice for breach of duty simply for breaking a ‘no pets’ clause in a tenancy agreement if there has not been damage or nuisance.

 For more information about Notices of breach of duty, view our When a tenant or landlord breaks the rules page.

 Although the Residential Tenancies Act 1997 does not explicitly mention pet bonds, landlords/property managers and owners cannot ask for an additional bond as a ‘pet bond’.

 If you rent an apartment or unit, there is likely to be an owners corporation that manages common areas such as gardens, driveways and foyers.
 An owners corporation may have its own rules about pets, which you must follow.

 Landlords or owners should give you a copy of the owners corporation rules when you first move in.

 Assistance animals are not considered to be pets - they are highly trained disability support services that help a person with disability to safely participate in personal and public life activities.